Key information for parents of Academy students

 - Sun safety is also important outside of school.
 Whether in the backyard or on the beach, children should wear a hat and sunscreen.
 By practising sun safety at home, parents and caregivers can help teachers to enforce sun safety rules in school.

-Tuition fees are to paid by the term ($1500) in advance before the commencement of that term.
+Tuition fees are to paid by the term in advance before the commencement of that term.
 Flexible payment plans are available.

 $400 per year

 To be paid prior to the commencement of term 1.
 Individual ad-hoc incursions and excursions to paid as they arise.

 3rd Child: 30%

 Commencing 2019.
 Sibling discounts apply to the Annual Tuition fee only - not the Activity Levy.

 All students are required to purchase a Chromebook (~$450).
 Monthly payment options are available.